rradczewski/ymmv/_posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Craftsperson.md

 I put all my experience, patience and empathy into coaching people, be it mentoring novices to get them up to speed with JavaScript, or facilitating workshops for whole teams to get them into the practices of Extreme Programming.

-## Bringing Craftsmanship values into a company
+## Bringing Craft values into a company

-One thing I'm deeply passionate about is helping others learn about craftsmanship and agile values.
+One thing I'm deeply passionate about is helping others learn about craft and agile values.
 I'm grateful for having worked in professional, honest and empathetic teams in the past and I love to share my insights and experience with other teams and their companies.

 My favorite method to spark a flame of professional software development practices is without a doubt a coderetreat.
 Best organized as a day-long event far away from the daily chores of a software developer, it's a workshop designed to enable developers to learn about TDD, pair programming and software design in an environment created for a deliberate learning experience.
 I've been running plenty of coderetreats and I'm honored to organize the Global Day Of Coderereat for the second time this year.